Huge ‘Conan Exiles’ Patch Hits Alongside Test Servers

 Some NPCs also received their first visual update in the game.
 The Dog of the Desert faction are now sporting some new clothes.
 These will eventually be available for players to craft in a future update.

 Those on multiplayer servers will be happy hear building around NPC camps is now restricted.
-This is to prevent players from blocking NPCs from spawning in the camps, which hurts others ability to turn these characters into Thralls for defense and crafting.
-Additionally, small placeable items will not long claim allow individuals or clans to claim land.
+This is to prevent players from blocking NPCs from spawning in the camps, which hurts others’ ability to turn these characters into Thralls for defense and crafting.
+Additionally, small placeable items will no longer allow individuals or clans to claim land.

 Speaking of placing items, Funcom added a small arrow to point out the front-facing side of many items.
 This is to prevent some crafted objects from accidentally being placed down the wrong way.